pyeventsourcing/esdbclient/README.md

     events=[event1, event2],
 )

-# The "current version" is the "stream position" of the last
+# Append events to an existing stream.
+The "current version" is the
-# recorded event in a stream.
-Stream positions are zero-based.
+# "stream position" of the last recorded event in a stream.
+We have
-# We have recorded two new events, and so the "current version"
+# recorded two new events, so the "current version" is 1.
+Incorrect
-# of this stream is 1.
-Concurrency is controlled in this way
-# to ensure the consistency of recorded events.
-An incorrect
-# value will cause a WrongCurrentVersion exception to be raised.
+# value will cause 'WrongCurrentVersion' to be raised.

-event3 = NewEvent(
-    type='OrderCancelled',
-    data=b'{}'
-)

 commit_position2 = client.append_events(
     stream_name=stream_name1,